Unsourced Multiple Access With Random User Activity: Random-Coding Bound

 \begin{remark} A practical approach to adapt the coding schemes proposed for the case of known $\rv{K}_{\rm a}$ to the setting where $\rv{K}_{\rm a}$ is unknown is to first estimate $\rv{K}_{\rm a}$ and then treat this estimate as the true $\rv{K}_{\rm a}$ in the decoding process.
-In this way, the number of decoded messages is equal to the estimate of $\rv{K}_{\rm a}$.
-This corresponds to setting the decoding radius to zero in our random-coding bound, as characterized in~Corollary~\ref{coro:zero_decRad}. \end{remark}
+In this way, the number of decoded messages is equal to the estimate of $\rv{K}_{\rm a}$. \revise{For this approach, our random-coding bound with zero decoding radius, provided in Corollary~\ref{coro:zero_decRad}, gives an achievability bound, whereas Theorem~\ref{th:converse} with $\overline{K_{\rm a}'} = \underline{K_{\rm a}'} = K_{\rm a}'$ and with $P_{\rv{x}}$ being the i.i.d.
+Gaussian codeword distribution with average power $P$ gives an ensemble converse bound.} \end{remark}